 - Branch library open hours will be limited, please visit www.wcls.org for the latest schedule.

 WCLS library buildings have been closed since March 16, 2020, in response to the coronavirus outbreak.
 Despite building closures, library services have continued, including access to eBooks and eAudiobooks, digital content, online events, curbside pickup of library materials, and WiFi from library parking lots.
 “We’ve never stopped delivering service to our community,” Perkins says.
 “A library is more than a building.
 Our dedicated staff found new ways to keep our community connected during this unusual time, and I am extremely proud of their inspired work and commitment to our mission.”

 WCLS serves residents outside the city limits of Bellingham with 10 branches, a bookmobile and a book pickup location on Northwest Drive.
 WCLS branches are located in Blaine, Deming, Everson, Ferndale, Kendall, Lummi Island, Lynden, Point Roberts, Sudden Valley, and Sumas.

-Updates will be posted to wcls.org and to the county library system’s social media channels.
+Updates will be posted to wcls.org/info and to the county library system’s social media channels.

 Media contact: Christine Perkins, email@example.com, (360) 305-3601